stevepur/star_evolution_animation/README.md

 Circles showing the average planet orbits are drawn to provide a sense of the scale of the star's radius.
 The Earth's orbit is a thicker blue circle.
 Later in the star's life, as the star becomes a red giant, you will see its size become larger than the orbits of Mercury and Venus.
 The planet orbits only show their current (average) distance from the sun.
 The animation does not account for how these orbits would change as the star changes mass.

 The [habitable zone](https://en.wikipedia.org/wiki/Habitable_zone) is the range of distances from a star where a planet would have the right temperature to allow liquid water.
-A planet's temperature depends on the planet's atmosphere.
+A planet's temperature depends in part on the planet's atmosphere.
 There are two versions of the habitable zone:
 <ul>
   <li>The conservative habitable zone where temeratures on a planet would allow liquid water for most types of planet atmospheres</li>
   <li>The optimistic habitable zone, where temparatures might allow liquid water if the atmosphere were just right</li>